One PH: Programming

-The majority of its programming is sourced and simulcasted from 105.9 True FM, a practice that was carried over from its predecessor AksyonTV, and following suit with other Mega Manila news radio stations.
-The rest of its content is One PH's original content and brokered programming which are not aired, but since 2021, also simulcasting on Radyo5 (except for overnight slots, ABS-CBN News' Rated Korina, and during PBA sa Radyo5 coverage days).
+The majority of One PH's programming is sourced and simulcast from 105.9 True FM, a practice that was carried over from its predecessor AksyonTV as it followed suit with other Mega Manila news radio stations.
+The rest of One PH's programming is One PH original content and brokered programming, which are not aired but rather simulcast on Radyo5 (except for overnight slots) and ABS-CBN News' Rated Korina on PBA sa Radyo5 coverage days.

-The integrated programming of Radyo5 and One PH ended upon the launch of the former's new inhouse programs in January 2023, Starting January 29, 2023, its integrated Sunday programming, except for Healing Mass sa Veritas and Word of God Network, were axed, and replaced it with new and additional music programming.
-Starting May 20, 2023, Radyo5 added new music blocks to its Saturday programming.
-From July 1 until July 29, 2023, the noontime variety show program E.A.T. (now known as Eat Bulaga!) started to simulcast with TV5 until 1pm from Monday to Friday and 11:30 am to 2:30 pm on Saturday.
+The integrated programming of Radyo5 and One PH ended with the launch of the former's new in-house programs.
+Starting on January 29, 2023, the station's integrated Sunday programming was canceled, except for Healing Mass sa Veritas and Word of God Network, to be replaced with new and additional music programming.
+Starting May 20, 2023 Radyo5 added new music blocks to its Saturday programming, and from July 1 until July 29, 2023, the noontime variety show program E.A.T. (now known as Eat Bulaga!) started to simulcast with TV5 until 1:00 pm on Mondays to Fridays and from 11:30 am to 2:30 pm on Saturdays.